fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 ### Concluding Thoughts

-Conservation can often be challenging as there are many trade-offs that need to be made.
-Having said that we can (and must) do more to conserve fish, wildlife and their habitat to ensure the future of hunting and fishing for subsequent generations.
+Conservation can often be challenging as there will never be enough funding to cover all the needs.
+Yet, we can (and must) do more to conserve fish, wildlife and their habitat to ensure the future of hunting, fishing, and outdoor recreational activities for subsequent generations.

 ### Additional Information